Patrick Gibbs: Career in journalism

 After the end of the war Gibbs invested in a chain of laundrettes, but his career shifted after a friend introduced him to actress Muriel Pavlow.
 He and Pavlow became lifelong friends, and Pavlow in turn introduced him to dramatic critic of The Daily Telegraph, W A Darlington.
 Darlington invited Gibbs to review some minor works for the paper as a stringer.
 During this period, the Telegraph's film critic, George Campbell Dixon, was frequently ill and Gibbs often picked up his work.
 In 1960, Dixon left the post and Gibbs took over his duties.
 He was an observant critic, but sometimes irked readers with his detailed summary of a film's plot.
 He had little time for celebrity or the Hollywood system and his reviews were independent and tended to concentrate on acting and production.

 Although a film critic, Gibbs preferred theatre and opera in particular.
 He enjoyed trips to France and Italy, and his job took him to film festivals all over the world.
 He retired from his role in the Telegraph in 1987, and in 1992 he finally released his second book Torpedo Leader on Malta.
 The book was released to coincide with the fiftieth anniversary of the award of the George Cross to Malta.

 Later life and death

-Gibbs was married twice, his first to Nina Thruston in 1947 was dissolved 12 years later.
+Gibbs was married twice; his first to Nina Thruston in 1947 was dissolved 12 years later.
 He then married Jane Eyre and they had two children.
-Gibbs died in 2008 at the age of 92.
+Gibbs died on 8 March 2008 at the age of 92.